A Best Place to Work

 And cake, especially Bundt cake – surely having more cake is good?

 So as we celebrated in that airplane hangar overlooking St. Paul, sharing the success of the teams that filled the space, discussing ideas that made each of our workplaces something special, it reminded me once again of how lucky we are to work with such an outstanding team.
-And how happy I am that we’re in complete agreement on at least one thing, that DCS is a best place to work!
+And how happy I am that we’re in complete agreement on at least one thing, that Demand Chain is a best place to work!